- Sheep and goat regulations for Yukon livestock owners

 Producers should also consider lower-risk ways of getting new animals without the risk of introducing M. ovi or other pathogens.
 For example, artificial insemination is a safe and unrestricted way to expand the genetic diversity of your herd or flock.

-For questions about owning sheep or goats in Yukon call the Agriculture Branch or Animal Health Unit.
+For questions about owning sheep or goats in the Yukon, contact the Agriculture Branch or Animal Health Unit.